Study-ext/study-ext.github.io/index.md

 ## Milestone-1
 Link to our Milestone 1 page found [here](https://github.com/Study-ext/study-ext/projects/1).

 Our overall goals for milestone 1 was to create a rough outline of what we want our project to look like.
 We created mock up designs of each page within our site, including the landing, home, calendar, leaderboard, create a session, and profile page.
 Our main issue was designing a point system which we will use to rank our users.
-We have an idea on what we want, but it is subject to change later if we face problems.
+We have defined a point system, but it is subject to change later if we face problems.

 ## Milestone-2
 Link to our Milestone 2 page found [here](https://github.com/Study-ext/study-ext/projects/3?add_cards_query=is%3Aopen).